-Ekvall et al. (2006) used different learning techniques to acquire automatically semantic and spatial information of the environment in a service robot scenario.
-In this work, a mobile robot autonomously navigates in a domestic environment, builds a map, localizes its position in the map, recognizes objects and locates them in the map.
-Background subtraction techniques are applied for foreground objects segmentation.
-Then objects are represented by SIFT points (Lowe, 2004) and an appearancebased method for detecting objects named Receptive Field Co-occurrence Histograms (Ekvall and Kragic, 2005).
+In [8] different learning techniques to acquire automatically semantic and spatial information of the environment in a service robot scenario are applied.
+In that work, a mobile robot autonomously navigates in a domestic environment, builds a map, localizes its position in the map, recognizes objects and locates them in the map.
+Background subtraction techniques are applied for foreground object segmentation.
+Then objects are represented by SIFT points [7] and an appearance-based method is used for detecting objects named Receptive Field Co-occurrence Histograms.
 The authors developed a method for active object recognition which integrates both local and global information of objects.